Field theory for optimal signal propagation in ResNets: Introduction

 \section{Introduction}

 While feed-forward neural networks (FFNets) have proven successful at learning a multitude of tasks \citep{Krizhevsky12_1097,Silver16_484}, they become difficult to train at great depths \citep{He16_CVPR}.
 As a result, very deep FFNets yield worse performance than their shallow counterparts.
-However, assuming adding layers with identity mappings to already successfully trained shallow networks, such a performance degradation should not be present.
-Therefore, \citep{He16_CVPR,He16_630} introduced residual networks (ResNets) that contain skip connections directly connecting intermediate layers with identity mappings.
+This empirical result is counterintuitive: Since feed-forward layers in principle can implement identity mappings, which can be added to a shallow network to increase its depth while yielding the same performance, such a performance degradation should not be present.
+This finding implies that identity mappings are difficult to learn; in consequence, \citep{He16_CVPR,He16_630} introduced residual networks (ResNets) that contain skip connections between adjacent layers which implement identity mappings.
 Networks such as ResNet-50 \citep{He16_CVPR} or ResNet-1001 \citep{He16_630} yield state-of-the-art performance on common benchmark data sets such as CIFAR-10 \citep{Krizhevsky09}.

-A scaling of the residual branch, i.e. of the non-identity mapping in each layer, was first introduced by \citeauthor{Szegedy17_4278} (\citeyear{Szegedy17_4278}) who found that for networks with large numbers of convolutional filters training becomes unstable and leads to inactive neurons.
-While this effect could not be mitigated by additional batch normalization \citep{Ioffe15_448}, downscaling the residual branch by a value $\alpha$ between $0.1$ and $0.3$ proved to be a reliable solution.
+A scaling of the residual branch, i.e. of the non-identity mapping in each residual layer, was first introduced by \citet{Szegedy17_4278} who found that for networks with large numbers of convolutional filters training becomes unstable and leads to inactive neurons.
+While this effect could not be mitigated by additional batch normalization \citep{Ioffe15_448}, downscaling the residual branch by a value $\rho$ between $0.1$ and $0.3$ proved to be a reliable solution.
 Finding the optimal residual scaling and a mechanistic explanation for its effectiveness remains an open question.